Game of Thrones: 11 TV shows to watch after the bloodshed ends

-The final episode ever of Game of Thrones has just finished and regardless of whether you loved or hated that ending, you'll need a new TV obsession to fill the giant, dragon-shaped hole left in your heart.
+The final episode ever of Game of Thrones is now behind us, and regardless of whether you loved or hated the ending, you'll need a new TV obsession to fill the giant, dragon-shaped hole in your heart.

 The Last Kingdom (3 seasons)